I understand not everyone has access to, or wants to go to, a traditional gym or fitness facility.

-If you are new to working out, then the good thing is you have an advantage.
+If you are new to working out, then the good thing is you have an advantage here.

-So, every time you work out, you will break down the muscle ... and with proper recovery, they will grow back bigger and stronger.
+When you work out using weights or resistance, you will break down your muscle tissue ... and with proper recovery and nutrition, they will grow back bigger and stronger.

-Regardless, even in a gym, a newcomer has the ability to see changes faster.
-No matter what your experience is, you can optimize results of at-home workouts.
+Regardless, even in a gym, a newcomer typically has the potential to see changes faster.

 While some may have a full gym in their house, there are those of us who have very minimal setups.